 The overall goals of treatment for cardiomyopathy are to manage your signs and symptoms, prevent your condition from worsening, and reduce your risk of complications.
 Treatment varies by which major type of cardiomyopathy you have.

-If you're diagnosed with dilated cardiomyopathy, your doctor may recommend medications, surgically implanted devices or a combination of both.
-The medications you may be prescribed include:
+If you're diagnosed with dilated cardiomyopathy, your doctor may recommend treatment including:

-Your doctor may recommend beta blockers to relax your heart, slow its pumping action and stabilize its rhythm.
-These medications include Lopressor or calcium channel blockers, such as verapamil (Calan, Verelan, others).
-Medications are often the preferred treatment for hypertrophic cardiomyopathy.
+- Medications.
+Your doctor may prescribe medications to relax your heart, slow its pumping action and stabilize its rhythm.

 - Septal myectomy.
-This is an open-heart operation in which the surgeon removes part of the thickened, overgrown heart muscle wall (septum) that separates the two bottom heart chambers (ventricles).
-Removing part of this overgrown muscle improves blood flow and reduces mitral regurgitation.
-Myectomy is used if medications don't relieve symptoms.
+In a septal myectomy, your surgeon removes part of the thickened heart muscle wall (septum) that separates the two bottom heart chambers (ventricles).
+Removing part of the heart muscle improves blood flow through the heart and reduces mitral valve regurgitation.

 Many of the medications that doctors prescribe for cardiomyopathy may have side effects.
 Be sure to discuss these possible side effects with your doctor before taking any of these drugs.